 - Quality reports

-PROJECT MANAGEMENT: Task – Phases – Times – Resources
+- Project management (Task – Phases – Times – Resources) li>

-COMMUNICATION: Communication between the parties – publication of documents – test report – retention of documents
+- Communication (communication between the parties – publication of documents – test report – filing of documents) li>

-QUALITY CONTROL: Definition of Quality Control Process – Test Documentation – Procedures – Error in Report – Remedies – Meeting Planning
+- Quality Control (Definition of Quality Control Process – Test Documentation – Procedures – Report Error – Corrective Notes – Meeting Schedule) li>

-The process setting, managed by the WorkFlow platform, is accomplished with the logic of nested processes, providing a major stream of activity, each of which consists of a number of specific steps.
+In OpenERP, a project is represented by a series of activities to be completed, the process setting, managed by the WorkFlow Manager platform, is realized with the logic of nested processes, providing a main flow of activities, each of which consists of a series of specific steps, the projects have a tree structure that can be subdivided into phases and sub-phases, as shown in the following image.

-While analytical accounts examine the company’s past activities, Project Management’s role is to plan future activities.
-Although there is a close link between the two (as if a project was planned and then completed through OpenERP), there are still two different concepts, each of which contributes specifically to a flexible working process.
+Analytical accounts examine the past activities of the company, while the role of Project Management is the planning of future activities.
+Although there is a close link between the two, (as if a project has been planned and then completed through OpenERP), there are still two different concepts, each of which contributes specifically to a flexible work process.

 Main steps to monitor workflow